rjhancock/solaris-vii-games/rules.markdown

 ### Fifty-Fifty

-If both players manage to destroy the others ‘mech in the same turn, this is a fifty-fifty.
+If both players manage to destroy the others ‘Mech in the same turn, this is a fifty-fifty.
 In this case, the match is called as a draw.
 Both players receive the participation reward as well as the kill bonus.
-The match should then be rescheduled for a re-fight.
+The match should then be rescheduled for a re-fight, unless it is an exhibition, team or grudge match.

 ### Board Edges